SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 One participant commented: ‘ ...’
 Another interviewee alluded to the notion of ...

-## Reporting Results
+## Observations about qualitative data

-> Observations about qualitative data
+↑ Reporting Results

 The themes of X and Y recurred throughout the dataset.
 Five broad themes emerged from the analysis.